jpsca/jinjax/docs/content/ui/tabs.md

   }"
 />

 Tabs are built using the `TabGroup`, `TabList`, `Tab`, and `TabPanel` components.
-Clicking on any tab or selecting it with the kbdboard will activate the corresponding panel.
+Clicking on any tab or selecting it with the keyboard will activate the corresponding panel.

 ## Styling states